romeoman/hubspot-sales-intelligence-extension/README.md

 2. Redirect to `/api/auth/install` with portal ID
 3. Redirect to HubSpot OAuth consent screen
 4. User approves, HubSpot redirects to `/api/auth/callback`
-5. Exchange code for tokens, encrypt and store in Vercel KV
+5. Exchange code for tokens and display success page
 6. User can now view reports in UI Extension

 ## 🛠️ API Endpoints